 There’s an emotional upside too — people who break the rules feel smarter than the rest.
-Maybe because they are not conforming.
-They are liberated — getting rid of rules allows their brains to think freely and let their creatives juices flow without limitations.
+Maybe it’s because they aren’t conforming.
+They are liberated — getting rid of rules allows their brains to think freely and let their creative juices flow without limitations.

 Sometimes, you have to break the rules to start a fire.